-- 7.1.1 As set out in the JNR Requirements, national and subnational jurisdictions may include, as part of a jurisdictional program, requirements governing government approvation no objection of any element covered by such program.
-Likewise, national and subnational jurisdictions may implement domestic regulations governing approval of any element covered by a jurisdictional program.
-Further, jurisdictional proponents and project proporties should be aware that some jurisdictions may not permit registration of lower-level activities. - 7.1.2 Where the validation or verification report indicates that a prisidictional element is subject to any relevant approval procedures, the required government approvals or no-objection letters shall be submitted to the Verra registry at the time of registration or issuance.
+- As set out in the JNR Requirements, national and subnational jurisdictions may include, as part 7.1.1 of a jurisdictional program, requirements governing government approval or no-objection of any element covered by such program.
+Likewise, national and subnational jurisdictions may implement domestic regulations governing approval of any element covered by a prisciplinal program.
+Further, jurisdictional proponents and project proponents should be aware that some jurisdictions may not permit registration of lower-level activities. - Where the validation or verification report indicates that a jurisdictional element is subject to 7.1.2 any relevant approval procedures, the required government approvals of no-objection letters shall be submitted to the Verra registry at the time of registration or issuance.

-7.2 Communications Agreement
+- Communications Agreement

-- 7.2.1 The purpose of the communications agreement is to allow an authorized representative to interact with the Verra registry on behalf of the jurisdictional or project proponent and designate the account into which VCUs may be deposited.
+The purpose of the communications agreement is to allow an authorized representative to interact with the Verra registry on behalf of the jurisdictional or project proponent and designate the account into which VCUs may be deposited.
 The following is provided by way of further clarification: - 1) Where there are multiple jurisdictional or project proponents stated in the jurisdictional element description, a communications agreement shall be provided to the Verra registry signed by all jurisdictional or project proponents, as appropriate.
 The communications agreement shall designate an authorized representative and the account into which any VCUs shall be issued.
-Where a subsequent registration representation is provided to the Vera registry for the purpose of switching the jurisdictional or project proponent, a communications agreement shall also be provided in respect of designation of an authorized representative or the account into which any VCUs shall be issued.
-Such communications agreement shall supersede any prior communications agreement. - 2) Where there is a single jurisdictional or project proponent and a registration or listing representation is provided to the Verra registry, a communications agreement may also be provided in respect of designation of an authorized representative or the account into which any VCUs shall be issued.
+Where a subsequent registration representation is provided to the Verra registry for the purpose of switching the jurisdictional or project proponent, a communications agreement shall also be provided in respect of designation of an authorized epresentative or the account into which any VCUs shall be issued.
+Such communications agreement shall supersede any prior communications agreement.

+Where there is a single jurisdictional or project proponent and a registration or listing 🌾 presentation is provided to the Verra registry, a communications agreement may also be provided in respect of designation of an authorized representative or the account into which any VCUs shall be issued.
 Where a subsequent registration representation is provided to the registry administrator for the purpose of switching the jurisdictional or project proponent, a communications agreement may also be provided.
 Any such communications agreement shall supersede any prior communications agreement.
 Where a communications agreement is not provided, authorized representation reverts to the (new) jurisdictional or project proponent, as appropriate.